 Meanwhile, a protest march comes up the Avenida.
 "JP" is the Juventud Peronista, or Peronist Youth movement.

-The protest fell on International Women Human Rights Defender's Day.
+The protest fell on International Women's Human Rights Defender's Day.
 The March of the Cap is a national movement that began in Cordoba in 2007.

 Snap and run.

-Getting people to join the march doesn't seem to be a problem.
+Getting people to join the march wasn't a problem.

 Watching the protest: Mariano Moreno, remembered as the founder of journalism in Argentina but politically active himself at a dangerous time.
 Born in 1778, he died in 1811, allegedly poisoned.